 (Photo credit: @donaldsonfarms)

 Donaldson Farm’s Fall Fun Harvest Weekends are filled with all the best fall activities, including a corn maze.
 Each year, the maze has a different theme and supports a different charity.
-This year, the charity recipient is Sarah’s Fight for Hope Foundation.
+This year, the theme is “Tunnel to Towers” and the farm will donate $1 from every corn maze entry to the Tunnel to Towers Foundation, a group working to end homelessness among the veteran community.
 Past designs have included the Statue of Liberty and a Salute to Healthcare Workers.
 The maze itself is nine acres big and designed for kids of all ages.
-The Harvest Weekends begin September 25.
+The farm is open daily and the Harvest Weekends begin September 24th and runs through October 30th.
 Check in with the farm on Facebook or Instagram to see any last-minute changes.

 Etsch Farms | 556 Buckelew Avenue, Monroe Township

 The corn maze at Etsch Farms is another classic, year after year.
 Past years’ images included a pirate ship, barn animals, and several different iterations of the farm’s logo.
 The maze itself is eight acres and has a crossword puzzle to do inside.
 Smaller explorers will enjoy the scaled-down corn maze.
 There is also a hay bale creation that goes along with each year’s theme.
 The fall festivities begin on weekends in September, and we can’t wait to hear about what theme Etsch Farms has picked.
 Stay up to date with the Farm via its Facebook page.

 Fairfield Farms | 177 Big Piece Road, Fairfield